 2. Submissions of works must be mailed to the appropriate committee members at the addresses listed in the PDF on the TIL's website: PDF of Contest Details and Judges.
 Since each committee has three members, you will need to send a copy of the work to each judge in the category for which you are entering.
 Include a brief note inside each copy of the book or clipped to the article explaining for which contest the work is being entered.

 3. Authors or their representatives should not have any contact with judges other than to submit work to each judge.

 4. A book can only be entered in one category.

-6. All works entered must be published in a print format during 2019, with the exception of works submitted to the Cattarulla and Shrake awards.
+6. All works entered must be published in a print format during 2020, with the exception of the Cattarulla and Shrake awards.
+Works for the Cattarulla and Shrake awards must be published in print OR digital format during 2020.
 See special instructions for No. 9 below.
 Unpublished manuscripts will not be considered.